processone/docs.ejabberd.im/content/admin/configuration.md

 ### Control parameters

-These paramters control the behaviour of the module.
+These parameters control the behaviour of the module.

 **`ldap_memberattr_format`**:   A globbing format for extracting user ID from the value of the
 	attribute named by `ldap_memberattr`.
 Defaults to `%u`,